 const props = schema[dpCode];

-// For the sake of article length, other types are ignored here.
-The local code can be copied to the type of the previous section here
+// For the sake of length, other types are ignored here.
+You can copy and paste the local code in the previous section here.

 return (